gjwgit/delayed_markdown_tooltip/README.md

 We attempt to respond to issues within 5 days.

+Text selection and URL links are not yet supported.
+Contributions are welcome.

 ## Sample screenshots

-The [Rattle](https://github.com/gjwgit/rattleng) app, with its front-end written in Flutter, utilises the `MarkdownTooltip`:
+The [Rattle](https://github.com/gjwgit/rattleng) app, with its front-end written in Flutter, utilises the `MarkdownTooltip`.
+In this simple example notice the use of bold to highlight the file types that are permitted to be loaded into Rattle.

 ![](assets/images/rattle_datset_filename_tooltip.png)